gochanadev/floasis-items-react/README.md

 ### Set up constants.ts
 This is a file where we keep some more data that establishes your unique project variables.
-- open the 'constants.ts' file (lib -> constants.js) and update the fully qualified identifier with new testnet deployer address.
-To do this, chop off the '0x' from your testnet account address and replace the address part of the identfier, so it resembles this: 'A.75327e876546b2d1.FLOASISItems.NFT'
+- open the 'constants.ts' file (lib -> constants.js) and update the data relevant to your app like title

 ### Run on emulator
 - Setup scripts